EasyAbp/SharedResources/README.md

 ### Paid Knowledge Market

-* Use [EShop](https://github.com/EasyAbp/EShop) module to sell your courses.
-* When a user buys a course, give him access to related resources.
+* Add categories with the `Set as a common category` configuration.
 * Set the free part of resource items to `Public resource item`.
+* Use [EShop](https://github.com/EasyAbp/EShop) module to sell your courses, when a user buys a course, give him access to related resources.

 ## Roadmap